Health and well-being is related to many aspects of community design.

-Creating more livable neighborhoods means designing our communities in such a way that they address the needs of all residents and improve the general quality of life.
+Creating more healthy, livable neighborhoods means designing our communities in such a way that they address the needs of all residents and improve the general quality of life.
 This requires a careful and comprehensive accounting of the needs of a diverse population, people of all ages, occupations, income levels and physical abilities.